Chiropractic Care for Veterans: A Pragmatic Randomized Trial Addressing Dose Effects for cLBP (VERDICT)

 Project Summary

 Low back pain is the number one cause of global disability.
 Chronic low back pain affects veterans and military members at a much higher rate than the general public, as does the use and overuse of opioids.
-The VERDICT project will evaluate patient and clinician perceptions of non-specific treatment factors, effectiveness of study interventions, and the impact of varying doses of standard chiropractic care and chronic pain management on clinical outcomes across three VA facilities.
+The VERDICT project evaluates patient and clinician perceptions of non-specific treatment factors, effectiveness of study interventions, and the impact of varying doses of standard chiropractic care and chronic pain management on clinical outcomes across three VA facilities.

 Co-Principal Investigators